laravel-shift/blueprint-docs/source/docs/available-commands.md

 ^^^
 While the `blueprint:erase` command is offered for convenience, its capabilities are limited.
 Instead, Blueprint  recommends running `blueprint:build` from a _clean working state_.
 This way, you can use version control commands to _undo_ the changes with finer control.
 ^^^

+### Publish Stubs Command {#stubs-command}
+Like Laravel, the Blueprint package allows you to publish and modify the stubs.
+Blueprint will attempt to check for custom stubs, before falling back to the default stubs.

+To publish the stubs for customizing, you can use the `blueprint:stubs` command.

 ### Trace Command {#trace-command}
 When using Blueprint with existing applications, you may need to reference existing models when generating new components.
 Furthermore, even though Blueprint caches the generated model definitions in a `.blueprint` file, this file may become outdated as you continue to develop your application.